-- Artist’s Challenge Award: goes to special works which incorporate a goat (the convention’s mascot) and three of the following five items: an animal skull, a carnivorous plant, a kaiju, a strange/glowing egg, or a monster-hunting weapon.
+- Artist’s Challenge Award: goes to special works which incorporate a goat (the convention’s mascot) and three of the following five items: a treble clef, a cassette tape, a musical instrument, a microphone, or a celestial object.

 We welcome volunteer workers in the art show itself, or artists who wish to participate in programming events.
 If you volunteer to help the art show or to participate in related programming, you may be eligible for badge reimbursement.
 If you have any proposals, input, or interest in participating or volunteering, please contact firstname.lastname@example.org.